Baking-Bits/GameNightBot/AI_SELF_FILTERING.md

 - If filtering fails due to errors, the AI defaults to **not responding** (conservative approach)
 - If self-filtering is disabled, the AI responds to all messages as before
 - Direct questions and help requests always trigger a response regardless of other factors
+- **AI Unavailable**: When the AI service is unreachable:
+  - If `silentFailureOnAIUnavailable` is `true`: Bot stays completely silent (recommended)
+  - If `silentFailureOnAIUnavailable` is `false`: Bot sends error message to chat
+- **Server Issues**: If AI fails during server issue detection, no admin ping occurs (prevents false alerts)

 ## Monitoring